User Guide#

 The guide for Constructing Curves introduces the main curve classes, Curve, LineCurve, and IndexCurve.
 It also touches on some of the more advanced curves CompositeCurve, ProxyCurve, and MultiCsaCurve.

 Calibrating curves is a very natural thing to do in fixed income.
 We typically use market prices of commonly traded instruments to set values.
+FX Volatility Smiles and FX Volatility Surfaces are also calibrated using the exact same optimising algorithms.

 In [57]: usd_curve.nodes